-A K-Frame system can be configured as two suites, with each suite having up to two control surfaces.
+Multiple suites can be configured for Installation & Service Manual systems, with each suite having up to two control surfaces.
 The Eng Login menu is used to choose which suite and control surface the GV Switcher menu will interact with and control.